dcrossleyau/speculations/workflow/folio-workflow-engine.md

 ### Pass by value or by reference?

+Should the objects are are inputs to and outputs from workflow steps be whole objects, or merely references to them?

+In the former approach, we would be passing around, for example, item records with `id`, `title`, `barcode` and `status` fields; and workflow steps would make changes to the in-memory records and pass the changed versions on.

-Should workflow-step inputs and outputs be objects or references to them?
-In the former approach, we would be passing, for example, item records around.
-In the latter, we would be passing only the ID that points to the relevant item in the data store.
+In the latter approach, we would be passing only the ID that points to the relevant item in the data store; and workflow steps would need to fetch the record in order to see data fields, and to write back modifications.

+The latter approach is less efficient, in that most steps will need to carry out several HTTP requests.
+That may not be a fatal objection, though: more important is getting the conceptual model right.

 ### Notion of object type